20 amazing facts about space and astronomy

 On Mercury a day is twice as long as a year

 Technically, one Mercurian day lasts 59 Earth days, while a year lasts 88.

 However, due to Mercury’s very eccentric orbit and alignment with the Sun, the length of time from sunrise to sunrise, known as a ‘solar day’, is equal to 176 Earth days — twice as long as a Mercurian year.

-If your spacesuit started leaking, you could survive for a couple of minutes
+You could survive for a couple of minutes in a leaky spacesuit

 Although films such as Total Recall show instant explosions and rapidly puffed-up spacesuits, the effects of being exposed to space are slightly less dramatic.

 Although it would definitely be unpleasant, you could survive for a couple of minutes.

 After around 10 seconds, you would lose consciousness.
 The lower pressure of the vacuum would cause your blood to boil, along with other body fluids (the moisture on your tongue, for example) – but this boiling alone would not be fatal due to the pressure maintained by our blood vessels themselves.